 v.
 Walking and cycling access to the countryside in accordance with best practice such as Natural England Accessible Natural Greenspace Standards (ANGst).

 vi.
-Areas of open space retaining important local views over the open countryside and from the River Stort (see Fig. 14)
+Areas of open space contributing to locally cherished views in the Gilston Area and the natural corridor of the Stort Valley (see Policy AG5).

 vii.
-Land set aside as required for an effective sustainable drainage system in accordance with District Plan Policy WAT5, taking account of historic flood problems, protecting the Stort water systems and taking inspiration from traditional ditch and pond features.
+Land required for an effective sustainable drainage system in accordance with District Plan Policy WAT5, taking account of historic flood problems, protecting the Stort water systems and taking inspiration from traditional ditch and pond features.

-The Green Infrastructure Network will be retained in perpetuity and subject to management and maintenance plans which will be a requirement of planning consent being granted and secured through appropriate legal agreements.
+The Green Infrastructure Network will be retained in perpetuity and subject to management and maintenance plans which will be secured through appropriate legal agreements.

 POLICY AG3 – Protecting and Enhancing the Countryside Setting of New and Existing Villages